 To put on a display at the Foundling Museum for each of the two art projects.

 Activities» We will work with the children to create a cohesive project, featuring their artwork and inspired by their experiences and hopes for the future.

 By working with the children on the ward to create a cohesive display of their artwork around a theme.
 Children and their families will be invited to an out of hours private view.

 We hope that the children will gain mental respite during their treatment and continue to engage with art and culture.
-The Museum is a five minute walk from GOSH and though the children are often bedbound during the projects they are encouraged to come and visit once they are able.
+Children and their families are encouraged to come and visit the display once they are able.
 We will also engage with medical staff, who have previously noted that the projects not only bring light relief to the wards, but also allow children to communicate effectively and uniquely about their conditions.

 Because of the critical natures of the children's conditions, it can be difficult for the artist.
 The artist we have worked with previously, and would use again, is fully trained and prepared for the circumstances she would be working in.
 We also work closely with the medical team at the hospital to ensure there are no health risks to the children, the artist or Museum staff.